CarlvinJerry/carlvinjerry.github.io/content/posts/Code-Sustainability/index.md

 <br>

-From the result above, we observe an arrow indicating exactly where the parser ran into the **syntax error**.
-Fixing the code yields a different result, testing the function with any two integers for example, will give us their sum:
+The arrow in the our output indicates exactly where the parser ran into the **syntax error**.
+Fixing the code yields a different result.
+As an example, testing the function with any two integers gives us their sum:

 ```python
 #Fixed code